-Soccer star says Amazon didn’t remove racist reviews of book
+Amazon criticized over racist reviews of soccer star’s book

 Customers have used the platform to call the book “anti-white racist drivel” and “fiction” and accuse the Juventus forward of choosing to “play the race card” and “coming across as a racist herself.”

-Aluko, who is black, and her publishers have asked Amazon to delete the racist reviews but they remained on the site on Friday night.
+Aluko, who is black, and her publishers have been in contact with Amazon about the reviews, but they remain on the site.
 Amazon told The Associated Press it does not suppress reviews based on star ratings but does use investigators and automated technology to prevent and detect inauthentic comments.

-Aluko said the offensive reviews were “clearly motivated by tribalism, bitterness and hatred” and wrote in a column for The Guardian that “sometimes the law is the only solution.”
+Aluko raised her concerns about the Amazon reviews in a column about online abuse for The Guardian, saying they were “clearly motivated by tribalism, bitterness and hatred” and that “sometimes the law is the only solution.”

 Penguin Random House, the publishers of the book, told the AP that “we’re working with our author, Eni, on this issue and are in contact with Amazon.”